joshuastrot/compare-mirrors/README.md

 # compare-mirrors

 Compare-Mirrors is a program to compare package differences between Manjaro and Arch mirrors.
 It downloads the databases from the supplied mirrors, and then checks for package changes between the mirrors.
+It supports YAML and CSV output formats, and can be piped directly into other programs or saved into files.

 # Installation